-We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders (the Annual Meeting) of Seer, Inc. (Seer or the Company), which will take place on Wednesday, June 15, 2022 at 1:00 p.m.
+We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders (the Annual Meeting) of Seer, Inc. (Seer or the Company), which will take place on Wednesday, June 14, 2023 at 1:00 p.m.
 Pacific Time.
-The Annual Meeting will be held in virtual format this year, in light of the ongoing COVID-19 pandemic.
-You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/SEER2022, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.
+The Annual Meeting will again be held in virtual format this year.
+You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/SEER2023, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.